fbpx

 Maintenance Tips/Suggestions:

-Symptoms of brake hardware problems may include dragging brakes, squealing while braking, grinding brakes, a low brake pedal or pulling when braking.
 If your car exhibits any of these symptoms, have it checked out by D & R Car Care as soon as possible.
 We will replace your brake hardware whenever we service your brakes.
-Having the hardware replaced during brake service is the best investment you can make to ensure safe braking and the longest life from your new brakes.
+Having the hardware replaced during brake service is the best investment you can make to ensure safe braking and a longer life for your new brakes.

 Brake Pads and Brake Rotors/Brake Shoes and Brake Drums